-The City anticipates the issuance of \$7.2 million of General Obligation Bonds in the 2013-2017 Capital Improvements Plan to finance the construction of Fire Station #7, Myrtle Beach Convention Center renovations and the continuation of the Grand Park project.
-Fiscal Year 2012 of the 5-year plan includes \$5.6 million of General Obligation Bonds to finance the balance of the project cost of an overhaul of the HVAC system and roof renovations at the Myrtle Beach Convention Center and completion of the multifield complex located at Grand Park.
+The City anticipates the issuance of \$2.6 million of General Obligation Bonds in the 2014-2018 Capital Improvements Plan to finance the construction of Fire Station #7 and an expansion of Fire Station #3.
+The projects are included in Fiscal Year 2018, the last year of the 5-year plan.

-Limited Obligation Bonds
+State Revolving Loan Fund Limited Obligation Bonds

-The City anticipates the issuance of \$8.1 million of Limited Obligation Bonds or State Revolving Fund loans to finance the construction of the Ocean Outfall component of the 4th Avenue storm Drainage System.
+The City anticipates the procurement of \$8.1 million of loan proceeds from the State Revolving Loan Fund to finance the construction of the Ocean Outfall component of the 4th Avenue north storm drainage system.